Tong Jian: Career

-Tong was born into a Manchurian family in the city of Harbin, China, the home of Chinese pair skating.
-He began skating at age six.
+Tong was born into a Manchurian family in Harbin, China, a city known for ice skating.
+Tong began skating at age six.
 He originally competed as a single skater.
-He then competed as an ice dancer for two years because of his weak jumps.
-After his short ice dancing career, Tong switched to pairs.
+He competed as an ice dancer for two years before switching to pairs.
 He previously competed with Zhang Xiwen.
 In 1993, coach Yao Bin teamed him up with Qing and they have been skating together ever since.

 When Yao moved to Beijing, Pang and Tong trained without a coach until 1997, when they began training under Yao again.

 Pang and Tong did not have a strong junior career, perhaps due to the fact that the Junior Grand Prix did not exist when they were skating at the junior level.
 They placed 14th, 9th, and 8th at the World Junior Championships between 1997 and 1999.
 After that, they went senior.

 Pang and Tong won the silver medal at the 1997 Chinese national championships, but did not represent China at the World Championships until 1999.
 They are the 2000 Chinese national champions.
 At their first major senior international, the 1999 Four Continents Championships (the first Four Continents ever held), they placed 5th.
 They then went to their first Worlds, where they placed 14th.

 In the 1999–2000 season, Pang and Tong made their Grand Prix debut.
 They placed 4th at Skate Canada and 5th at Cup of Russia.
 They slowly moved up the ranks over the years.
 At the 2002 Winter Olympics, coming in as the Four Continents Champions, they placed 9th.

 Following the 2001–2002 season, Pang and Tong began to be contenders.
 They consistently placed on the podium at their Grand Prix events.
 They won their first World medal (a bronze) at the 2004 World Championships.

 After their first world medal, they had a rough 2004–2005 season and a shaky start at the beginning of the 2005–2006 season.
 They recovered with consistency by the 2006 Olympics, where they placed a controversial 4th behind teammates Shen Xue & Hongbo Zhao and Zhang Dan & Zhang Hao.